-Two lanes blocked = \$2,500 minimum

-Not as a penalty but as liquidated and ascertained damages for each and every 15 minute interval or a portion thereof that a lane is blocked outside the allowable time limitations.
-Such damages may be deducted by the Department from any monies due the Contractor.
-These damages shall apply during the contract time and during any extensions of the contract time.
+Failure to Open Traffic Lanes to Traffic: Should the Contractor fail to completely open and keep open all the traffic lanes to traffic in accordance with the limitations specified above, the Contractor shall be liable and shall pay to the Department the amount of \$250 per lane blocked, not as a penalty but as liquidated and ascertained damages, for each and every 15 minute interval or a portion thereof that a lane is blocked outside the allowable time limitations.
+The Department may deduct such damages from any monies due the Contractor.
+These damages shall apply during the period governed by working days after a completion date and any extensions of that contract time.